baleada/docs/src/prose/features/shared/eligible-picking.md

 // Imagine a listbox whose list options are split into several groups.
 //
 // We can pass an index of `-1` and a custom `toEligibility` option
-// to the `listbox.activate.next` function to activate the first
+// to the `listbox.select.next` function to select the first
-// enabled element in a specific group. listbox.activate.next(-1, {
+// enabled element in a specific group. listbox.select.next(-1, {
   toEligibility: ({ index }) => {
     return myOptions[index].group === 'Group 3'
       ? 'eligible'